blaulaub/katas/start-new-net-project-with-cli/README.md

 dotnet run --project MyProgram
 ```

-# Further exercises
+## Further exercises

 - include the console application project in the test; add some console code and test it
 - the CLI also already prepares coverage testing; test coverage and generate a report

 ---
-Note: convert this MarkDown into a PDF with `pandoc`.
+Note: convert this MarkDown into a PDF with `pandoc -o README.pdf README.md`.